-Professor David Pierce taught at the St. John's University, York.
+Professor David Pierce taught at York St John University.
 He is an internationally noted author, and this is his twelfth book.
 He has been publishing since 1979.
 The main focus of his work is Joyce, Yeats and the history of modern Irish writing.
 His books include the anthology, Irish Writing in the Twentieth Century (2000), his highly-regarded memoir, The Long Apprenticeship (2012), and three books with Yale University Press:James Joyce’s Ireland (1992), Yeats’s Worlds (1995), and Light, Freedom and Song (2005).

 “In The Joyce Country, David Pierce brings to bear his deep-seated knowledge of the workings of the novel on Joyce’s works.
 His illuminating, graceful, and original interpretations of Joyce’s texts and of recent Joycean criticism underscore the importance of attentive reading.
 To peruse this book is at once to be schooled in how to analyse Joyce’s texts, to be prompted to revisit them in fresh and challenging ways, and to be persuaded anew of their abiding importance.”- Anne Fogarty, Professor of James Joyce Studies, University College Dublin.